akka/akka/akka-docs/src/main/paradox/typed/event-stream.md

 ## How to use

-The following example demonstrates how a simple subscription works.
-Given a simple actor:
+The following example demonstrates how a subscription works.
+Given an actor:

 @@@ div { .group-scala }